Real estate issues

 A significant restriction that must be considered in an asset deal is the statutory right of pre-emption with respect to real estate, under which certain public entities are provided a right of priority to acquire real estate.
 When there is a statutory pre-emption right, it is necessary for the parties first to conclude an agreement promising to sell the property on condition that the holder of the pre-emption right does not exercise the right.
 The regulations and case law have not clearly resolved whether the statutory right of pre-emption applies to a transaction involving sale of an enterprise or organised part of an enterprise which includes real estate as an element.
 There are arguments for the position that the statutory pre-emption right does not apply because the subject of the pre-emption right and the subject of the transaction are different: the right of pre-emption concerns the real estate, while the sale agreement concerns an enterprise of which the real estate is only one element.
 However, given the established position of the courts treating sale of an enterprise as the sale of its specific elements and requiring application to the sale of an enterprise of statutory restrictions or exclusions with respect to the permissibility of transfer of specific elements of the enterprise, for the sake of safety it is better to reflect the statutory right of pre-emption in deals concerning assets or an enterprise (or organised part of an enterprise).
 If a sale agreement is concluded in avoidance of a statutory right of pre-emption, the sanction is the invalidity of the transaction.

 Most frequently encountered in practice is a statutory right of pre-emption on the part of the local commune in the case of sale of undeveloped land previously acquired from the State Treasury or local governmental unit, or in the case of sale of the right of perpetual usufruct of undeveloped land regardless of the form in which the seller acquired such right.
-For example, there is a statutory right of pre-emption in favour of the Agricultural Property Agency in the case of the sale of agricultural land and in favour of the Polish State Forests in the case of forest land.
+For example, there is a statutory right of pre-emption in favour of the National Center for Support of Agriculture in the case of the sale of agricultural land and in favour of the Polish State Forests in the case of forest land.
 Similarly, the administrator of a special economic zone has a right of pre-emption with respect to ownership or perpetual usufruct of real estate located in the zone.

 Agricultural real estate